 Tape drive encryption securely supports bulk tape migration between DIVA Core systems.
-Group level encryption is enabled, disabled, or updated in the Groups view of the Sets, Groups & Media Mapping tab in DIVA Command.
+Tape Group level encryption is enabled, disabled, or updated in the Tape Groups view of the Sets, Tape Groups & Media Mapping tab in the Configuration Utility.

-You can view the encryption status of the tape on the Home, Tapes screen in the Control GUI.
+View the encryption status of the tape on the Home, Tapes screen in the System Management App.
 The tape encryption status is also displayed on the Tape Properties screen when you double-click a tape in the Tapes view.